Keith M Thomson

 On the writing, recording and release of his debut solo album, and on why he is presenting new material as a solo artist, Keith had this to say;

-Keith plans to perform material from his debut album live at choice events (with some very special guests) throughout the course of 2017, and is planning to release a follow up solo album in the Spring.
+Keith plans to perform material from his debut album live at choice events (with some very special guests) throughout the course of 2017, and will be releasing a follow up solo album in early Spring 2018.

 Uncut said of the album ‘ Festival folkies hit cross cultural sweet spot!’.